jeyabharathy30092006-cpu/Student-Management-System/README.md

 Computer Science and Engineering Student

 ## ⭐ Support
-If you find this project useful, please consider giving this repository a ⭐.
+If you find this project useful, please consider giving this repository on GitHub.

 ---